 Additionally, there are times when one ex-spouse refuses to follow the terms of the judgment.
 He or she may not pay child support, refuse to sign over property, or ignore rules of visitation.
 In those frustrating cases, the court can compel the ex-spouse to comply.
 It may, however, require a return to court to identify the issues and prompt the change.

-If you have experienced a change in your post-divorce life and you want to modify your legal judgment, the dedicated attorneys at the Martinez-Scanziani & Jimenez Law may be able to help.
+If you have experienced a change in your post-divorce life and you want to modify your legal judgment, Family Lawyer Antonio Jimenez may be able to help.
 Call our Miami office today to learn more about your rights and legal options.